toyoshim/iona-us/docs/troubleshoot_en.md

       - Feel free to report the issue at the [Report](report_en) page with information for the device.

 4. Unstable behaviors
-   1. Power supply from the micro USB port is enough?
+   1. Power supply from the USB port is enough?
       - Try another PC, a USB hub with power supply, a more powerful charger
    2. Do you enable the twinstick mode?
       - A special layout is enforced in the twinstick mode.